-Belgian Nobel winner commits euthanasia at 95May 6th, 2013 in Other /
+Belgian Nobel winner commits euthanasia at 95May 6, 2013 in Medicine & Health / Other

 Eminent Belgian scientist Christian de Duve, a winner of the Nobel prize for medicine, died Saturday aged 95 after committing euthanasia, which is legal in Belgium, his family said.

 De Duve was the second well-known Belgian to choose mercy killing after the death in 2008 of writer Hugo Claus.
 Belgium was the second country in the world after The Netherlands to legalise euthanasia in 2002.